 Operations Management (p.
 182) M.S.

 Professional Accountancy (p.
 173) M.P.Ac.
-Accounting Information Systems M.P.Ac.
+Accounting M.P.Ac.
 Personal Financial Planning

 General Information

 The School of Business houses three departments: (1) the Department of Accounting and Computer Information Systems, (2) the Department of Economics and Finance, and (3) the Department of Management and Marketing.
 The school also houses and coordinates the health care administration major.